 So it’s just you sleep a lot better at night, I think and just, it gives you less anxiety to invest in real estate.”

-He also likes the financial perks:
+He also likes the financial perks of real estate as an investment:

 “So, from an asset class, I love it as an investment strategy, predominantly because I think it has tax advantages.
 Then secondarily, if you do it right, they paid dividends and unlike most of the stocks, or even the stocks that do pay dividends, the dividends are typically pretty low.
 Two, three, four percent.
 It’s rare that you can get something to pay an eight, nine or 10% dividend, but with real estate, if you do it properly or you can find the right investments, you can get yourself into an eight, nine, 10 percent dividend that has some tax shelter.”